 Definition of a Citation

 A citation is a formal reference to a source from which information or ideas have been drawn.
 It is a way to credit the original author and to provide the readers with the necessary information to find the source themselves.
-Citations are vital in academic writing as they lend support and credibility to the writer’s own ideas and arguments.
+Citations are vital in academic writing as they lend support and credibility to the writer’s own ideas and arguments, and they can be created via a free citation generator.

 What Is a Citation?